 This crime was committed eight months after the Domingos/Edwards double murder near Gaviota State Park, Santa Barbara and for obvious reasons a connection has been drawn.
-Both involved young couples, in areas overlooking the sea and the location of the crimes in both cases were strewn with .22 caliber shells, although it was believed not by the same weapon.
+Both involved young couples, in areas overlooking the sea, with the crime scenes in both cases strewn with .22 caliber shells - although not believed to have been delivered by the same weapon.

-These early crimes have always drawn interest from the Zodiac Killer perspective, as the Bay Area murderer's first three attacks involved lone couples in isolated retreats, drawing the obvious comparisons, however here we will take these early attacks, as well as the later crimes at Lake Herman Road, Blue Rock Springs, Lake Berryessa and the final confirmed murder of Paul Stine in Presidio Heights on October 11th 1969, and see if they tell us anything about the Zodiac Killer.
+These early crimes have always drawn interest from a Zodiac Killer perspective, as the Bay Area murderer's first three attacks involved lone couples in isolated retreats, drawing the obvious comparisons.
+However, here we will take these early attacks, as well as the later crimes at Lake Herman Road, Blue Rock Springs, Lake Berryessa and the final confirmed murder of Paul Stine in Presidio Heights on October 11th 1969, and see if they tell us anything about the Zodiac Killer.

-The Zodiac Killers next attack was at Blue Rock Springs, only 3.5 miles northwest of Lake Herman and both crime scenes within a relatively short traveling time to San Pablo Bay and the Carquinez Strait.
-His final attack on a couple was on the shoreline at Lake Berryessa on September 27th 1969, a marked deviation from the method he employed during his first two crimes, but again, very close to a lake or large body of water.
-Lake Berryessa is situated approximately 50 miles north of Lake Herman Road, passing numerous areas on the way including the region of Napa, where he placed his call at 1231 Main Street after the attack on Bryan Hartnell and Cecelia Shepard, and it is for this reason that suggested he had earmarked this area specifically as his preferred choice of destination.
+The Zodiac Killer's next attack was at Blue Rock Springs on July 4th 1969, only 3.5 miles northwest of Lake Herman. with both crime scenes a relatively short distance from San Pablo Bay and the Carquinez Strait.
+His final attack on a couple was on the shoreline of Lake Berryessa on September 27th 1969, but exhibiting a marked deviation from the method he employed during his first two crimes.
+Nevertheless, it was again very close to a lake or large body of water.
+Lake Berryessa is situated approximately 50 miles north of Lake Herman Road, passing numerous areas on the way, including the region of Napa, where he would eventually place his call at 1231 Main Street after the attack on Bryan Hartnell and Cecelia Shepard.
+It is for this reason, it appeared he had specifically earmarked this area as his preferred choice of attack site.

-It is well known that 10.5 size Wing Walker impressions were found at the Lake Berryessa crime, a variant of the Jump Boot, used by military personnel, but ideal for hiking in rough and slippery terrain, with good ankle support.
-The Zodiac Killer also used a crossed circle logo, employed to maximum effect when he mailed us his Button Letter and Phillips 66 Petroleum Map on June 26th 1970, stating the crosshair was to 'be set to Mag N'.
-His directional knowledge appeared a little flawed during the commission of his two phone calls, but seemed very precise when he talked about radians and inches along the radians, as well as stating the compass dial on the Phillips Map was to be set to Magnetic North.
-He seemed very familiar with this concept, despite the fact radians would have meant very little to the general public, unless of course you were a very keen fisherman, hiker or hunter, or all three.
+It is well known that 10.5 size Wing Walker impressions were found at the Lake Berryessa crime scene - a variant of the Jump Boot, used by military personnel - but ideal for hiking in rough and slippery terrain, with good ankle support.
+The Zodiac Killer also used a crossed circle logo, employed to maximum effect when he mailed us his Button letter and Phillips 66 Petroleum Map on June 26th 1970, stating the crosshairs were to 'be set to Mag N'.
+His directional knowledge was actually correct in both his two phone calls to police (despite what people claim on the internet), and seemed very precise when he talked about radians and inches along the radians, as well as stating the compass dial on the Phillips Map was to be set to Magnetic North.
+He seemed very familiar with this concept, despite the fact radians would have meant very little to the majority of the general public, unless of course you were a very keen fisherman, hiker or hunter - or all three.

 The Silva Sweden AB designed their first compass in 1928, popular for outdoor navigation with many useful features.

-In 1950 Silva introduced the 'The Silva Ranger' to North America, and in 1964 'The Silva Ranger Type 15' deluxe compass with adjustable declination, clinometer and quadrant scale became available.
-This was a popular well constructed compass, however other variations and manafacturers were widely available from hunting, hiking and army surplus stores.
+In 1950 Silva introduced the 'The Silva Ranger' to North America, and in 1964 'The Silva Ranger Type 15' deluxe compass, with adjustable declination, clinometer and quadrant scale became available.
+This was a popular well constructed compass, albeit, other variations and manufacturers were widely available from hunting, hiking and army surplus stores.

-Often good compasses were fitted with a sighting mirror for plotting locations, gradiation scales in inches and millimeters, a magnifying glass, a rotating dial, and more importantly, in conjunction with a map the compass could be used to locate magnetic declination points, that is, the difference between True North and Magnetic North, believed to be approximately 16.5 degrees in 1970 when the Zodiac Killer sent us his Button Letter and Phillips Map.
+Often, good compasses were fitted with a sighting mirror for plotting locations, gradation scales in inches and millimeters, a magnifying glass, a rotating dial, and more importantly, in conjunction with a map the compass could be used to locate magnetic declination points (the difference between True North and Magnetic North), believed to be approximately 16.5 degrees in 1970 when the Zodiac Killer sent us his Button letter and Phillips 66 Map.
 See video.

-The Ocean Beach location, the Santa Barbara coastline, particularly in view of the area of the Domingos/Edwards murders, that would barely have been known by somebody unfamiliar with the area, the Lake Herman and Lake Berryessa locations, all frequented by hikers and in particular fishermen, suggested the Zodiac Killer had prior good knowledge of all these areas and had good reason to have visited them all in advance of each murderous attack.
+The Ocean Beach location, the Santa Barbara coastline (particularly in view of the area of the Domingos/Edwards murders, that would barely have been known by somebody unfamiliar with the area), the Lake Herman and Lake Berryessa locations, all frequented by hikers and in particular fishermen, suggested the Zodiac Killer, if responsible for all these crimes, had extensive knowledge of all these areas and had good reason to have visited them all in advance of each murderous attack.
 They were his comfort zones.
 They were his areas of familiarity.

-Of course the Paul Stine murder was the biggest deviation of all, but Presidio Heights being on the northern extremity of San Francisco, water was never far away.
+Of course, the Paul Stine murder on October 11th 1969 was the biggest deviation of all, but with Presidio Heights being on the northern extremity of San Francisco, water was never far away.
 Washington and Cherry Streets were no more than one mile away from the coastline of Marina Boulevard.

-The famous Fisherman's Wharf is situated roughly 3 miles east of the Julius Khan Playground and was developed as a tourist attraction in the 1970's and 80's, prior to this being a fishing magnet for Italian migrants.
+The famous Fisherman's Wharf is situated roughly 3 miles east of the Julius Khan playground, developed as a tourist attraction in the 1970s and 1980s, but prior to this was a fishing magnet for Italian migrants.
 It provided good fishing, that included the now famous Dungeness crab.
 See on Wikipedia.